Algo Trading API for MT4 & MT5

 Example: WebSocket Price Streaming

-For strategies that react to real-time price movements, the WebSocket connection at ws.fxsocket.com delivers tick data with minimal latency.
+For strategies that react to real-time price movements, the per-account WebSocket at wss://api.fxsocket.com/mt5/{account_id}/ws delivers tick data with minimal latency.
 The following example shows how to stream prices with automatic reconnection logic:

 import asyncio